-Why Have a Home Birth?
+Why Plan a Home Birth?

 A better question might be 'Why NOT home?'